carloshdelreal/portafolio/_portfolio/en/2020-01-21 doctors app.md

     <img src="{{ page.figures }}/doctor_profile.png">
 </figure>

-The most important and elaborated part of this application is the booking system in which every doctor has a totally independent set of available appointments, you can choose the date and time for the appointment and click on book, you will be prompted to a confirmation window and voila!, your appointment is aranged.
+The most important and elaborated part of this application is the booking system in which every doctor has a totally independent set of available appointments, you can choose the date and time for the appointment and click on book, you will be prompted to a confirmation window and voila!, your appointment is arranged.

 the nicest thing about this implementation is that the selected appointment won't be available anymore.

-last but not least is that you can go to a main menu in with you can check your booked apointments.
+last but not least is that you can go to a main menu in with you can check your booked appointments.

 <figure class="figure">
     <img src="{{ page.figures }}/booking.png">